NBSutton98/COM-Documentation/docs/task1.md

 ![NewFile](./Task1/NameFile(2).png)

 ## Getting Started with Express JS
+- Next we will install Express from the terminal
+- Navigate to the terminal window by going to **VIEW --> TERMINAL**
+- This can also be done with the shortcut: *(CTRL + SHIFT + `)*
+- Once the terminal has opened, click into it
-- Next we will install Express.
-Type the following into the terminal: *npm install express*
+- Type the following into the terminal: *npm install express*
 ```
 npm install express
 ```